stolostron/rhacm-docs/manage_policies/config_policy_ctrl.md

     - An `object-template` is used to list any other Kubernetes object that must be evaluated or applied to the managed clusters.
 An example of object can be a pod security policy, an image policy, or a limit range.

     - A `policy-template` is used to create one or more policies for third party or external security controls.
-For example, you can create a mutation policy with the mutation policy controller.
+For example, you can create a certificate expiration policy with the certificate policy controller.
 For more information about other policy and their  controllers, see [{{site.data.keyword.mcm_notm}} policy controllers](../compliance/policy_controllers.md).

 ## Creating a configuration policy